davidpallmann/hashnode-backups/cl9cr3a57000d09l2brtb31ql.md

 | [Rahul Nath](https://www.rahulpnath.com) | Blog, YouTube | Rahul Nath, AWS Community Builder & Microsoft MVP, Australia |
 | [Wes Doyle YouTube Channel](https://www.youtube.com/playlist?list=PL3_YUnRN3UhgFuTi043IZlZkO2tD5gbqH) | YouTube | Wes Doyle, AWS Community Builder, Wisconsin |

 .NET 6 is a good release, you can move to it with confidence.
 The time to let go of .NET Core 3.1 is now.
-There's no need to panic, but the time to upgrade is now.
+There's no need to panic, but you need to get moving.